pbraunstein/Security-Final-Project/README.md

 `makeHashes.py`: This script takes a file name as input and writes out a new file with each of the lines of the file hashed using MD5 without salt.

+`randomPass.py': This script generates 10 of the RS passwords.

+`smartFracSim.py`: This script determines the average of the forward and reverse percent similarities of two passwords.